samarasaquib00/CS193_Fall18_Lab4/README.md

 Open up `answers.txt` and notice how none of the messages we wrote from the various branches are there!
 There are three branches we need to incorporate into the `master` branch: `branch-A`, `branch-B`, and `branch-C`.

-To merge `branch-A` into the `master` branch, run `git pull branch-A`.
+To merge `branch-A` into the `master` branch, run `git merge branch-A`.

 Remember how earler we ran `git pull` to retrieve changes from the remote `master` branch into our local `master` branch?
-We are doing the exact same process here, except we tell git to merge changes from a different local branch `branch-A` into the local `master` branch.
+The command `git pull` does two things.
+First, it runs `git fetch` to retrieve the specified branch from *remote* and it then runs `git merge` to merge those fetched changes into the current branch.
+We are doing the exact same process here, except we tell git to merge changes from a different local branch `branch-A` into the local `master` branch (since we are merging a *local* into another *local* branch, the *fetch* step of `git pull` is not needed and we just run `git merge`).

 Open `answers.txt` again.
 We now have the message we wrote from `branch-A`!
 Using this same process, merge the changes from branches `branch-B` and `branch-C` into `master`.
 If everything went smoothly, `answers.txt` should now contain all the answers you previously wrote along with all the messages from the various branches.
 Nicely done!